dbcrossbar/dbcrossbar/guide/src/bigml.md

 You can also specify the following `--to-arg` values:

 - `name`: The human-readable name of the resource to create.
 - `optype_for_text`: The BigML optype to use for text fields.
-This defaults to `text`, but you can also set it to `categorical` if your text fields contain a limited set of values.
+This defaults to `text`.
+You may want to set it to `categorical` if your text fields contain a small set of fixed strings.
-- `tag`: This may be specified repeatedly to attach tags to the create resources.
+- `tag`: This may be specified repeatedly to attach tags to the created resources.

 ## Supported features